top of page

 Stockholm University

-Master of Arts in Cinema Studies
+MA in Cinema Studies

 Department of Cinema Studies.